 principal quantum number

-One of the four quantum numbers that characterize the electron configuration of an atom.
-The principal quantum number determines the size and (in hydrogen atoms) the energy of an orbital.
+The principal quantum number is one of the four quantum numbers that characterize the electron configuration of an atom.
+It determines the size and (in hydrogen atoms) the energy of an orbital.
 The principal quantum number, n, is used to label electron shells; n may take on integer values from 1 to infinity.

 Related categories• ATOMIC AND NUCLEAR PHYSICS